-16th Annual Update and Anniversary Celebration
+16th Annual Update

 As we near the end of Trump’s first 100 days in office, what is the impact on LGBT rights?
 Panelists will discuss issues such as the repeal of protections for transgender students and a proposal for a broad religious exemption to non-discrimination protections, the impact of a new justice on the Supreme Court, and the increased number of anti-LGBT bills in states across the country.